Haridut/Route-Optimization-for-place-pick-operation-in-warehouse/README.md

 # Route-Optimization-for-place-pick-operation-in-warehouse

-The repository contains my code for route optimization heuristics developed to solve the problem of routing for pick/place operations in a warehouse
+The repository contains my code, report and presentation for route optimization heuristics developed to solve the problem of routing for pick/place operations in a warehouse

 Input:  Distance from one location (SKU location) to another
         Possible locations of each SKU